juanbkm/donor2019/content/modalities/trust-funds/multi-partner-trust-funds.md

     contributor:
       - partner: Germany
     description: |
-      The Asia Pacific Climate Finance Fund supports the development and implementation of financial risk management products, focused on climate change mitigation, adaptation, and disaster risk management.
-It provides grants and technical assistance to ADB projects utilizing the Joint Crediting Mechanism, a bilateral carbon market mechanism initiated by the government of Japan.
-The fund’s work puts emphasis on financial risk management products that have been proven elsewhere but are not yet widely commercially available in ADB's developing member countries.
-These financial risk management products will help developing member countries to invest in new climate technologies as well as expand the dissemination of climate risk insurance.
-All developing member countries of the bank are eligible for funding and nonsovereign projects.
+      The Asia-Pacific Climate Finance Fund (ACliFF) supports the development and implementation of financial risk management products alongside ADB projects and non-ADB projects in order to address climate risks and the risks associated with investments in climate mitigation and adaptation.
+It provides grants, technical assistance, and other financing instruments to support utilization of financial risk management products that will help ADB's developing members invest in new climate technologies, scale up private sector climate financing, promote investment into climate-sensitive sectors, as well as expand the penetration of climate risk insurance and other tools that address extreme weather events.
+Projects from  all developing members (sovereign and non-sovereign), including from some third party organizations, are eligible for ACliFF support.

   - item:
     type: multi